joealcorn/single-beat/README.md

 - SINGLE_BEAT_INITIAL_LOCK_TIME (default 2 * SINGLE_BEAT_LOCK_TIME seconds)
 - SINGLE_BEAT_HEARTBEAT_INTERVAL (default 1 second)

-    when starting your process, we set a key with 10 second expiration (INITIAL_LOCK_TIME) in redis server, other single-beat processes checks if that key exists - if it exists they won't spawn children.
+    when starting your process, we set a key with 10 second expiration (INITIAL_LOCK_TIME) in memcached server, other single-beat processes checks if that key exists - if it exists they won't spawn children.
 We continue to update that key every 1 second (HEARTBEAT_INTERVAL) setting it with a ttl of 5 seconds (LOCK_TIME)

     this should work, but you might want to give more relaxed intervals, like: